 Large losses in populations of common farmland bird species are, in general, thought to be attributed to changes in land use and agricultural practices, and in particular the disappearance of small, non-productive landscape elements, such as hedges and windbreaks, and the use of pesticides.<image zoom="100">

 Source data for tables and graphs

-Across the EU, the conservation of wild birds is covered by Council Directive 79/409/EEC of 2 April 1979, as codified by Directive 2009/147/EU of 30 November 2009.
+Across the EU, the conservation of wild birds is covered by the Birds Directive.
 Birds are considered to be good proxies for measuring the diversity and integrity of ecosystems as they tend to be near the top of the food chain, have large ranges and the ability to move elsewhere when their environment becomes unsuitable; they are therefore responsive to changes in their habitat.
-Birds are thus a recognised ecological indicator taxon.
+Birds are thus a recognized ecological indicator taxon.

 Three different indices are presented:

 - All common birds (168 species)

 For the first two categories, the bird species have a high dependence on agricultural or on forest habitats in the nesting season and for feeding.
 Both groups comprise year-round residents and migratory species.
 The index ‘All common birds’ comprises farmland and forest species together with other common species that are generalists, meaning that they occur in many different habitats or are particularly adapted to life in cities.